DiligentGraphics/DiligentEngine/README.md

 cmake -D CMAKE_SYSTEM_VERSION=8.1 -H. -B./cmk_build/Win64 -G "Visual Studio 15 2017 Win64"
 ```

-If you use MinGW, you can generate the make files using the command below:
+If you use MinGW, you can generate the make files using the command below (please be aware of some [known build issues](https://github.com/DiligentGraphics/DiligentEngine/issues/31)):

 ```
 cmake -H. -B./cmk_build/MinGW -G "MinGW Makefiles"